mkthakral/ImageComparisonUtility/README.md

 ## Documentation

-* [User Manual] This can be found in this repositry at <Project Home>/resources/document/User Manual.pdf
+* [User Manual](https://github.com/mkthakral/ImageComparisionTool/ImageComparision/resources/document/User_Manual.pdf) This can be found in this repositry at <Project Home>/resources/document/User Manual.pdf
-* [Developer Manual] This can be found in this repositry at (https://github.com/mkthakral/ImageComparision/resources/document/User Manual.pdf)
+* [Developer Manual] This can be found in this repositry at (https://github.com/mkthakral/ImageComparision/resources/document/User_Manual.pdf)